IbrahimHaroon03/CS50x/README.md

-# CS50x : Introduxtion to Computer Science
+# CS50x : Introduction to Computer Science

 ### About the Course
 CS50 is a 12 week intensive online course on computer science and programming.
 It teaches fundamental concepts such as algorithms & data structures, abstraction, encapsulation,